spalte/Natural-Image-Building-Blocks/README.md

 **NIBezierPath**
 NIBezierPath defines a 3D path made of piecewise line and cubic bezier segments.
 The API is meant to be similar to that of NSBezierPath.

+**NIStorage**
+NIStorage provides a simple mechanism to store small amounts of data locally using a key-value mechanism.

 **OsiriXIntegration**
 OsiriXIntegration.h defines functions that are available when the Framework is loaded in the context of an OsiriX Plugin.
 Upon initialization, the plugin will determine if OsiriX classes exist in the Obj-C runtime, and if so, will install a handful of functions that will be useful to plugin authors.
 For example, getting a NIVolumeData that represents the data displayed by a ViewerController.